 What will I look like after my eyelid surgery with Dr. McCracken?

 Directly after surgery, the incision sites will appear red and slightly irritated with some minor bumpiness.
 There will be swelling and discoloration near your eyes, but that will begin to fade as your eyelids improve.

 How long will my eyelid results last?

-Results will last for many years to come while for some Denver patients it can be permanent change.
-Aging will still continue and you may have a desire to freshen your appearance a little more down the road.
-Many patients after eyelid surgery are pleased with the results they tend to continue with a brow lift and often a facelift.
+Results will last for many years to come and, in many cases, are permanent.
+Of course, the aging process never stops, and so you may have a desire to freshen your appearance a little more down the road.
+Many patients are so pleased with their results, they will continue with a brow lift or facelift.